Credit Agricole secures majority backing for $1 billion Creval bid

 When including Tuesday’s take-up and another 2.45% Creval stake bought in block trades, the Italian arm of the French bank potentially controls the majority of Creval’s capital.

-The buyout bid, which was due to end on Wednesday, has now been extended through Friday.
-It is still conditional on reaching a 66.67% acceptance threshold, which however can be lowered to 50% plus one share.
+Due to end on Wednesday, the buyout bid has now been extended through Friday.
+It is still conditional on reaching a 66.67% acceptance threshold, which can be lowered to 50% plus one share.

+Intesa Sanpaolo analysts said the bid’s premium was small in light of the projected benefits, but noted there was no competing offer.

+“At the current conditions the offer could be successful.
+Tender shares,” they said.

 The acquisition would double Credit Agricole Italia’s market share in Italy’s wealthiest areas.